sohjnthn/For-own-learning/README.md

-Microsoft Word file for learning Java for basic automation testing - with the Selenium documentation's page object model (the file is not visible for the webpage, but can be downloaded) - 1 ExtentReport for testing websites; and 1 ExtentReport for testing the three smartphone applications:
+Microsoft Word file for learning Java for basic automation testing - with the Selenium documentation's page object model (the file is not visible for the webpage, but can be downloaded) - 1 ExtentReport for testing websites; and 1 ExtentReport for testing the three smartphone applications: https://github.com/sohjnthn/For-own-learning/blob/main/10%20June%202025%20testng.xml%20to%20combine%20both%20feature%20files.docx

-https://github.com/sohjnthn/For-own-learning/blob/main/10%20June%202025%20testng.xml%20to%20combine%20both%20feature%20files.docx
+Note:
+If the "Spark" ExtentReport file is opened via the IntelliJ IDEA IDE, the images are displayed if the file is opened via a web browser.
+Thank you.

 Microsoft Word file for learning Python for basic automation testing - Without the third smartphone application which is a web browser, as the third smartphone application opens and closes - with the Selenium documentation's page object model
 (the file is not visible for the webpage, but can be downloaded) - 1 Html Report for testing websites; and 1 Html Report for testing the first two smartphone applications: https://github.com/sohjnthn/For-own-learning/blob/main/20%20June%202025%20Webstorm%20Test%20Partially%20With%20Html%20Report%20only%20being%20generated%20if%20WebElement(s)%20can%20be%20found%20-%20Websites%20calls%20Apps.docx
+Note:
+The Html Report file (if viewed via a web browser) does not display the screenshot images if the file is opened directly from the WebStorm IDE.
+Please kindly open the file directly via File Explorer to be able to view the screenshot images for the file.
+Thank you.

 Have tried, having difficulties for Webstorm with JavaScript - Only able to automate desktop web browser Google Chrome, but some WebElements cannot be detected; if statements or console.log(...) statements are not working, so unable to use conditions to verify that WebElements are displayed, or find the text for non-input text WebElements, unable to use the Selenium documentation's page object model for JavaScript, unable to open an Android App for Javascript, and unable to create a html report for JavaScript: https://github.com/sohjnthn/For-own-learning/blob/main/firstgroupofwebsites.js